roberttwomey/ema-ml-art/README.md

 We will use many open source projects to make our work.
 It is ok to use others' code.
 However, **you need to cite your sources**, and **you need to do transformative work/make it your own**.

-## Group Work

-This course will be a mix of group work and individual work depending on each assignment.
-I want you each to develop your own personal research interests, but also to pool your resources and talents to produce the best projects possible. **Group work is encouraged, but not required.**

-## Project Critiques and Group Discussions

-We will have critique/group discussion for each of the projects this quarter.

 # Schedule